-We continue to honor our founders, their traditions and ideals by making positive contributions to our community, wielding effective influence in civic and municipal affairs, and recognizing those individuals who have made significant contributions to our city and society.
-We pay special tribute to our founders each year at our annual Past Presidents' Night gala.
+We continue to honor our founders, their traditions and ideals by making positive contributions to our community, wielding effective influence in civic and municipal affairs, and recognizing those individuals who have made significant contributions to our country, city, and society.
+We pay special tribute to our founders each year at our annual Past Presidents Night gala.

 The Lido Civic Club was organized in the Fall of 1929, when it became evident to concerned businessmen and government officials of Italian descent that they had to organize on a civic club basis to win proper recognition, to wield effective influence in civic and municipal circles and to make positive contributions to community improvement and progress, particularly for members of the Italian American community.
 The three men who pioneered the Lido Civic Club idea were all Italian born businessmen.
 They were Massimiliano Ferrari, V.P., Columbia Fruit & Candy Co, Fedele (Fred) Colaprico, a barber, and Raffaele Cipriano, an agent for New York Life Insurance.